qu1x/rezip/README.md

             archive is merged into the output ZIP archive.

 OPTIONS:
-    -o, --output <ZIP>
+    -o, --output <path>
             Writes output ZIP archive.

             With no output ZIP archive, checks if files in input ZIP archives are as requested according to --recompress and --align.
-Recompress levels are not considered.
+Recompress levels are not checked.

     -f, --force
             Writes existing output ZIP archive